 Feedzai, as its founders describe it, is an “AI platform to fight financial crime.”
 Simply put, it detects fraud in omnichannel commerce by offering banks and commercial businesses payment processors protection.
 They use historical and behavioral analysis of data to identify whether a transaction is potentially suspicious or not.

-As you see, RegTech isn’t something vague and unclear.
+As you can see, RegTech isn’t something vague and unclear.
 It’s just that the entire RegTech industry is B2B, so consumers are unlikely to ever come across it.

-RegTech is software that help companies, primarily FinTech ones, comply with established regulations.
+RegTech is software that helps companies, primarily FinTech ones, comply with established regulations.
 Most solutions rely on the continuous utilization of AI and machine learning to exclude human error from regular processes like reporting and risk management.

 The RegTech market isn’t stable, since governments tend to establish new regulations every year, based on technological progress.
 Think about the crypto market.
 Ten years ago, nobody attempted to regulate it.
-Over the last 3 years, governments have been trying to figure out how to control it.
-This clearly demonstrates that the RegTech is just starting to develop — and the more regulations that hit the books, the more solutions we’ll see.
+Over the last three years, governments have been trying to figure out how to control it.
+This clearly demonstrates that RegTech is just starting to develop — and that the more regulations that hit the books, the more solutions we’ll see.